Unlike standard industrial robots, cobots operate alongside workers. This obviously implies compliance with industrial safety regulations.

 This application stops when it detects the presence of users in its workspace.
 Whether through a smart vision feature, a laser scanner, or an emergency button, it is designed to stop the cobot’s operation before any collision.

 In existing models, this can take many forms.
 Most of them provide an emergency button on the control interface to stop any ongoing process.
 Others use sensory sensors to stop the process in case of a collision.

 Manual Guidance Operation

-One of the most common applications involves users’ manual manipulation to guide the cobot and teach it tasks.
+One of the most common applications involves hand-guiding features.
+It enables work to move the cobot and teach it.
 Since workers use their strength, the interaction is obviously safe for the worker.

 Cobot models typically use force sensors to detect the pressure exerted by workers.
 Free motion mode also enables easy and safe interaction for users.
 With this mode, they can move freely the arm of cobots along different axes.

 Cobots can also have space-delimitation features.
 Users can define different zones where cobots should adapt their speed according to risk level.
 For example, when workers are close, the robot should slow down.
 When the worker is at a reasonable distance, it can speed up and operate at a maximal speed.
 As a result, the cobot can optimize its productivity, while still allowing proximity to humans.

 In current models, the user can for example define a default work zone that cobots cannot step without stopping.
 They can also define collaboration zones where the cobot adapts its process to the human presence.